burkova16/Burkova.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 This project from CS 350 course will demonstrate the skills I have acquires in software engineering and design because of the number of elements used, the structure of the code and analysis.
 Currently the application is able to set the temperature and to turn on/off the heating system.
 It is designed to add more features to the board.
 My plan for this artifact will be to enhance more functions to the project such as connect the device to the Wi-Fi.
 IoT device will collect data, then it will take the data by using the hub or IoT gateway to collate and transfer the data, and then it will analyze data and take further action by using user interface or aback end systems.
 This enhancement will illustrate software design and show future employees that I have experience working with IoT.

+**You can see code review video here: https://youtu.be/zfEKqLCxUlk**